When Claire House Children’s Hospice opened in December 1998 we were only looking after 10 families. Now we support over 400!

 As the team has grown, we have increased our fundraising activities so we can look after more children and we now have 25 shops throughout Wirral, Merseyside, North Wales and Chester.

-Our staff range from experienced, highly qualified doctors, nurses, physiotherapists and counsellors to members of the public who help out for an hour or two each week in one of our hugely popular shops.
+Our staff range from experienced, highly qualified professionals; nurses, physiotherapists and counsellors to members of the public who help out each week in one of our hugely popular shops.

 Whether they’re a trustee or a carer, a fundraiser or an administrative assistant, every member of the Claire House team has one thing in common: a passion for improving the lives and making a difference to children and families who need it most.